p4ndev/social-makers/README.md

 ![Frontend Architecture](https://github.com/p4ndev/social-makers/raw/master/Docs/frontend.jpg "Angular Framework + Tailwind + RxJS")

 It has been coded in Angular Framework with Tailwind and RxJS.

+## Icons
+Every icons used come from Font Awesome in HTML / Css classes.

 # Restrictions
 There is no restriction of size, type, commercial and so on.